parthivrmenon/aws_saa/04_iam.md

 ## Multi Factor Authentication - MFA
 * MFA - A password you know + a security device you have
 * recommended to use MFA for root account and IAM users
-* Virtual MFA Devices - Google Authenticatior, Authy
+* Virtual MFA Devices - Google Authenticator, Authy
 * U2F Security Key - Yubikey
 * Hardware Key Fob - Gemalto or SurePassID